alaabenfatma/VisualSR/README.md

 </ul>

 ### 💕 Contributions
 The project is far from being perfect.
-Please do no hesitate to open issues, debug the code if needed or make pull requests!
+Please do not hesitate to open issues, debug the code if needed or make pull requests!

-#### Please note that the rest not a documentation, it is nothing but an *eye-catcher*.
+#### Please note that the rest is not a documentation, it is nothing but an *eye-catcher*.
 Refer to this article [CODEPROJECT](https://www.codeproject.com/Articles/1239656/VisualSR) for more details.